All the Best Ways to Store Vegetables Over Winter

 • If your potatoes start to sprout in storage, that’s a sure sign the room is too warm.

-My favorite potato storage crates: Stackable Collapsible Plastic Storage Crates
+My favorite storage crates: Stackable Collapsible Plastic Storage Crates

 Sweet potatoes